 Located in a nearly six-acre space at the edge of Chinatown, many refer to LAX-C as the “Thai Costco”—but maybe it should be the other way around?
 A grocery store, wholesale market, and restaurant supply destination, you could name almost anything in the world and LAX-C probably has it.
-Need fresh produce?
-LAX’s got it.
-Regional Thai herbs?
+Fresh produce?
+LAX-C’s got it.
+A hot food station filled with curries?
 Check.
-What about Asian beauty products, coconut milk by the gallon, or an $8,000 religious statue?
+Asian beauty products, coconut milk by the gallon, or an $8,000 religious statue?
 Yes, yes, and, if you can believe it, yes.
 There aren’t many grocery stores we’d break our lease for, but if we could move into LAX-C tomorrow, we would.